victoriaklin/506-project/README.md

   - **TransLoc API**: Provides real-time bus location data, including capacity metrics, which will help in analyzing trends during peak hours.
   - **Terrier Transit App**: Used to gather data on predicted wait times and official bus schedules, facilitating a direct comparison with live metrics from TransLoc.

+## Data Processing
+- **Filtering by Route ID**:
+  - Extracted data for each bus line by filtering based on specific route_id values so we can isolate each bus line's data for analysis.
+- **Timestamp Conversion**:
+  - Each bus arrival record included a timestamp, which we converted to a datetime format using pd.to_datetime so we can make comparisons and calculations
+- **Delay Calculation**:
+  - Calculated delays by subtracting the scheduled arrival time from the actual arrival time for each record, creating the delay column representing the delay in minutes.
+- **Categorizing Delays**:
+  - Categorized each delay into three groups: On-Time (±5 min), Early (>5 min), and Late (>5 min).
+  - This was done by applying conditional logic to the delay column in the code, creating a new delay_category column.
+- **Grouping Data by Bus Type**:
+  - Grouped data by the bus_type and time of day in preparation for comparative analysis of bus line.
+- **Combining All Data**:
+  - Concatenated data for all bus lines into a single DataFrame, combined_merged_df enabling us to visualize and compare each bus line’s delay distribution and performance

 ---

 ## Data Modeling